 It hadn’t occurred to me to look for a lock or a key.
 I’d never considered the bars would move.

 Naturally, he got a stopwatch and we ran some time trials.
-How fast could I spring from the bed in the (windowless) back room, race down the 12-foot hallway, cross the main room, take out the 3-step ladder, climb up onto the ledge above the built-ins, retrieve the key, throw open the bars, wriggle through the window, and deliver myself onto the sidewalk, likely to come eye-to-shoe with a startled commuter?
+How fast could I spring from the bed in the (windowless) back room, race down the 12-foot hallway, cross the main room, take out the 3-step ladder, climb up onto the ledge above the built-ins, heave open the window, retrieve the key, throw open the bars, wriggle through the window, and deliver myself onto the sidewalk, likely to come eye-to-shoe with a startled commuter?

 How fast could I do it carrying a stack of picture albums?